Technology

 • Applications needing complex logic

-As the most popular CMS, WordPress is a constant target for hackers.
-Security is your responsibility — you must actively maintain it, not just set it and forget it.
+Security responsibility.
+As the most popular CMS, WordPress is a constant target for attackers.
+Security is your responsibility.
+You must actively maintain it, not just set it and forget it.

 However, WordPress requires ongoing attention.
 Updates, security, backups, performance optimization, and troubleshooting are part of the package.
 If you’re willing to invest time in learning and maintenance, WordPress can serve you well.
 If you want a more hands-off approach, consider managed WordPress hosting or alternative solutions.